qbrilliance/qristal-core/examples/README.md

 The 2-qubit Bell state quickstart example given in the README of the main project.

-`aer_simulator/aer_mps_simple.py`

-_qubits_: 2
-_gate depth_: 6
-_noise_: true

-Example usage of the aer matrix-product-state-based simulator for computing a 2-qubit Bell state circuit.

-`aer_simulator/aer_mps_dj_large.py`
+`dj_large.py`

 _qubits_: 41
 _gate depth_: 204
 _noise_: true

-Example usage of the aer matrix-product-state-based simulator for computing a larger Deutsch-Jozsa circuit.
+A relatively large Deutsch-Jozsa circuit example.
 This example may take some time to run.

 `amcu.py`